 These low rates make it possible for ultra-high-net-worth individuals to add to their wealth at a faster pace than the rest of the population, leading to an explosive wealth accumulation process.
-Figure 4 illustrates this dynamic by plotting the evolution of the wealth of global billionaires (adjusted for the size of global population), scaled by world GDP, from 1987 to 2024.
-In 2024 there are about 2,900 billionaire households (defined as single individuals or married couples, with children dependents if any) according to Forbes.
+Figure 4 illustrates this dynamic by plotting the evolution of the wealth of global billionaires (adjusted for the size of the global population), scaled by world GDP, from 1987 to 2024.
+In 2024, there are about 2,800 billionaire households (defined as single individuals or married couples, with children dependents if any) according to Forbes.
 This corresponds to roughly 0.0001% of all households globally: about 1 out of 1 million households has more than \$1 billion in wealth today.
 Before 2024, there were fewer than 0.0001% of all households with more than \$1 billion in wealth.
 The wealth of these quasi-billionaire households is estimated using standard Pareto-interpolation techniques.
-This correction is necessary to avoid showing a spurious rise in counting business-level capital taxes as part of taxes paid (as opposed to part of the gross return), then a smaller fraction of the net return differential can be attributed to the tax system.
-In that case the interpretation is slightly different: differentials in gross returns are large, and contemporary tax systems are not progressive enough to offset a meaningful fraction of this large differential.
+This correction is necessary to avoid showing differentials in gross returns are large, and contemporary tax systems are not progressive enough to offset a meaningful fraction of this large differential.

-The share of wealth owned by billionaires within the top 0.0001% is $(b/0.0001)^{\frac{a-1}{a}}$ , where a is the Pareto coefficient (equal to about 1.3 - 1.4) and b is the fraction of global households who are dollar billionaires.
+&lt;sup>11 The share of wealth owned by billionaires within the top 0.0001% is $(b/0.0001)^{\frac{a-1}{a}}$ , where a is the Pareto coefficient (equal to about 1.3-1.4) and b is the fraction of global households who are dollar billionaires.

-"billionaire wealth" which would be caused by the increase in the number of billionaires over time.
+a spurious rise in "billionaire wealth" which would be caused by the increase in the number of billionaires over time.

 As shown by Figure 4, the wealth of the top 0.0001%, expressed as a fraction of world GDP, has been multiplied by a factor of more than four since the mid-1980s.
 In 1987, the top 0.0001% owned the equivalent of 3% of world GDP in wealth.
 This wealth gradually rose to 8% of world GDP on the eve of the global financial crisis of 2008-2009.
 It briefly fell during the crisis, and then rose fast to exceed 13% of world GDP in 2024.
-The average growth rate of this group of the population is 7.1% per year net of inflation.
-For comparison, average income per adult has grown 1.3% a year.
+The average growth rate of wealth for this group of the population is 7.1% per year net of inflation.
+For comparison, average income per adult has grown 1.3% a year over the same period.
 The wealth of global billionaires has grown faster than not only average income, but also average wealth (+3.2% per year).
 Most of the rise of billionaires' wealth relative to world GDP owes to a rise in the concentration of wealth itself.